anilkumarannam/technical_paper/README.md

     }
 }
 ```
-If developer tried to run an example like this:
+If a developer tried to run an example like this:
 ```
 $areas = new AreaCalculator($shapes);
 $volumes = new VolumeCalculator($solidShapes);